|Step 1||Analyze the condition of the roadways every year, on-site, with a computerized pavement management system.|

 - First, during the winter and spring County crews repair the roadway's drainage and road base.
-This may include reconstruction of drainage and ditch systems, repair of failed road base sections and preparation for any other work such as reconfiguring an intersection, adding a bike lane or improving a shoulder.
+This may include reconstruction of drainage and ditch systems, repair of failed road base sections and preparation for any other work such as improving a shoulder.

-- During the summer, contractors place asphalt on the roadway.
-After this paving is complete, County crews re-stripe the roadway.
+- During the summer, contractors place asphalt on the roadway and rock on the shoulders, and stripe the roadway.

 The result is: